Gkimbo/react-typescript-python-fastapi/README.md

-You'll have to navigate to the client folder and run
+From the root folder run

 ```bash
 pip3 install "uvicorn[standard]"